OpenNebula/website/content/product/integration_references/system_interfaces/overview.md

 ## Hypervisor Compatibility

-All Sections of this Chapter apply to KVM and to the legacy vCenter hypervisor.
+All Sections of this Chapter apply to KVM.